The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: DATA AND DERIVED QUANTITIES

 The raw KMOS observations were reduced using the pipeline provided by ESO (v2.6.6) .
 Within the pipeline, the advanced sky subtraction method SKYTWEAK from \cite{Davies_2007} was implemented to reduce sky line residuals.
 Over the course of each observing block (OB), the telescope can drift from its initial position, causing shifts in the position of the target between different exposures.
 To detect these shifts, we measured the centroid positions of the observed reference stars within each exposure and calculated the relative shifts between them.
 These shifts were then applied to all scientific sources that were observed on the same detector as the corresponding star.
 This methodology was applied for combining both individual exposures within a single OB, as well as when combining observations between different OBs.
 The final datacubes were then created using a three-sigma clipped average over all exposures, excluding those with large seeing values (>0.8$\arcsec$) or unusually large shifts in the measured centroid position of the corresponding star.
 These datacubes contain 2 main extensions: the first containing the measured flux, and the second containing the associated noise.
 Finally, the datacubes were reconstructed onto a 0.1$\arcsec$ $\times$ 0.1$\arcsec$ pixel scale.

 Where possible, the accuracy of the flux calibration for the final datacubes was checked using the bright stars.
 In each filter, an image of each star was produced by collapsing over the wavelength axis in order to observe the continuum emission.
 An aperture of radius 0.8$\arcsec$ was centred on the image, and the total flux within the aperture was extracted.
 This total flux estimate was used to cross-check the estimated magnitude of the star against the corresponding magnitude provided by the 2MASS stellar catalogue (\citealt{Skrutskie_2006}).
-The stellar magnitude estimates from 2MASS were found to be in good agreement with those derived from the KLEVER observations in each band, suggesting a good degree of accuracy in the flux calibration for the full KLEVER sample.
+The total flux estimates from the KLEVER observations were typically within three sigma of the magnitude estimates and errors provided by 2MASS, suggesting a good degree of accuracy in the flux calibration for the full KLEVER sample.